RianMaGit/tapchanger-for-SV08/README.md

 ## V0 - prototype

- - can't print at the time
+ - is not tested at the time
+ - need help with CAN-BUS and the Sovol Extruder bord